ancient yogic wisdom, somatic psychology, and nervous system science.

 We move through different states depending on our environment, past experiences, and internal cues:

-Ventral vagal: Safety, connection, presence
+Ventral vagal: Safety, social connection, play, flow, fun, embodied presence

-Sympathetic: Fight-or-flight, urgency, stress
+Sympathetic: Mobilisation, aliveness, energy to adapt, Fight-or-flight, urgency, stress

-You don’t need experience, flexibility, or anything to “fix.”
 Everything you need is already within you—Soma Yoga simply creates the space to remember.

 This is a space where: